 Multi-pattern microphones work by combining the outputs from two capsules, the most popular arrangement being two back-to-back cardioid capsules.
 By controlling the level and polarity of the two capsule's outputs, any of the basic polar patterns can be created.
 However, where purity of sound is important — such as the critical recording of classical or ethnic instruments — choosing a dedicated omni or figure-of-eight single-diaphragm microphone (ideally with a small diaphragm) is likely to produce more accurate results, with less coloration of the off-axis sound.

 When it comes to cardioid-pattern mics, it makes little difference whether you use a single-capsule model or a dual-capsule, multi-pattern model.
 Both will perform similarly, as both are based on cardioid capsules.
 In theory, the smaller diaphragm variants should produce more accurate results for off-axis sounds, but the benefits may be overshadowed by the coloration caused by the acoustic labyrinth used to create the polar pattern in the first place.

-I've deliberately kept this overview as simple as possible, in order to get over a few important concepts.
+I've deliberately kept this overview as simple as possible, in order to get across a few important concepts.
 Perhaps the main thing to appreciate is that, while the large-diaphragm, cardioid-pattern microphone might be the mainstay of project studio recording, there are situations in which it may not be the best choice.
-I hope that I've also adequately stressed the importance of the recording environment, as controlling what reaches the microphone — especially by way of reflection — can make a huge difference to the end result.
+I hope that I've also adequately stressed the importance of the recording environment, as controlling what reaches the microphone — especially by way of reflection — can make a huge difference to the end result. .